 Audubon is using a variety of tools, including permanent protection, improved stewardship and bird-friendly management to protect this mosaic of public and privately owned land.
 Along the Atlantic Flyway, this conservation initiative is focused on a network of forested landscapes where birds breed, as well as key stopover sites both inside and outside the United States.
 The most critical blocks of forest have been identified using a new mapping technique where bird density is laid over data detailing the measures of forest health.

 Audubon has set an ambitious goal for working lands within the Atlantic Flyway.
-By 2016, we intend to reach out to the landowners or public land managers of 5 million acres within the most important forested areas in the eastern United States.
+We intend to reach out to the landowners or public land managers of 5 million acres within the most important forested areas in the eastern United States.
 We will inform them of the management options that will provide the best habitats for our most vulnerable forest birds, and we will write or provide technical assistance for management plans for at least 500,000 acres of this area.

 Learn more about the initiative and how you can help:

 - Donate to a special fundraising campaign to save forest birds